Subash-A-A/life-simulator/README.md

 Simple rules can create complex behaviours.

 # Simulator Parameters
-1. COUNT: Number of particles in the simulation (Warning: Increasing the count too much could crash the simulation)
+1. COUNT: Number of particles in the simulation (Warning: Increasing the count too much could crash the simulation).
-2. COLORS: Number of distinct colors/types of particles
+2. COLORS: Number of distinct colors/types of particles.
-3. PARTICLE SIZE: Size of the particles
+3. PARTICLE SIZE: Size of the particles.
-4. UNIT DISTANCE:
+4. UNIT DISTANCE: The distance used to compute forces around a particle.
+If the distance is too small -- nearby particles wont be detected and the simulation would appear still.
-5. FRICTION:
+5. FRICTION: An opposing force applied to slow do the particles.
-6. TIME SCALE:
+6. TIME SCALE: The scale at which time passes.
-7. FORCE SCALE:
+7. FORCE SCALE: Force multiplier.
-8. LINE DISTANCE:
-9. CRAMMING COUNT:
-10. STABILITY WEIGHT:
+8. LINE DISTANCE: Distance used to draw lines.
+If two particles are closer than LINE DISTANCE, a line will be drawn between them.
+9. STABILITY WEIGHT: A multiplier for the stability value (Stability value is obtained from the STABILITY MATRIX, Check Configuration Matrices!).
-11. SHOW LINES:
+10. SHOW LINES: Option to display lines between particles.
-12. SHOW GRADIENT LINES:
+11. SHOW GRADIENT LINES: Option to display gradient lines between particles.

 # Configuration Matrices:
 1. AFFINITY MATRIX: Describes the strength of affinity (attract or repel) of a color towards other colors.